 4. Can I use a circuit breaker with a higher current rating than required?

-Using a circuit breaker with a higher current rating than necessary is not recommended.
+It is not recommended to use a circuit breaker with a higher current rating than necessary.
 Circuit breakers are designed to protect electrical circuits and devices from excessive current flow.
 If you use a breaker with a higher rating, it may not trip as intended during overloads or short circuits, compromising the safety of your electrical system.
 Always use breakers with appropriate current ratings.

 5. What are combination circuit breakers?